stoeckli/Image2Artnet/README.md

 # Image2Artnet
-Upload image data to WS2812 pixel matrix on ESP8266
+Android app to upload image data to WS2812 pixel matrix on ESP8266.
+Protocol is ArtNet.